A firefighter and a police officer were killed at the scene of a crash in Texas - Local News 8

 A firefighter and a police officer were killed at the scene of a crash in Texas

-A firefighter and police officer were killed while working the scene of an icy crash in Texas, authorities said.
+A firefighter and a police officer were killed while working at the scene of an icy crash in Texas, authorities said.

 A second firefighter was hospitalized in critical condition following the incident on Interstate 27 in Lubbock, officials said.

-Emergency responders arrived at the scene of a single vehicle car Saturday morning.
-While there, a second vehicle towing a trailer was traveling southbound when it crossed over the median, about 25 yards from the first accident, Lubbock Police Chief Floyd Mitchell said.
-It struck two firefighters and one police officer.
+Emergency responders arrived at the scene of a single-vehicle accident Saturday morning.
+While they were there, a second vehicle towing a trailer crossed the median about 25 yards from the first accident, Lubbock Police Chief Floyd Mitchell said.

+A third vehicle also crossed and struck two firefighters and one police officer, Mitchell said.

 Officer Nicholas Reyna, 27, and Paramedic Eric Hill, 39, were killed, police said.
 Firefighter Matt Dawson, 30, was hospitalized in critical condition.